nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a PlanPal detects error in process to list user
-  * 2a1 PlanPal shows an error message that the command was called wrongly.
+  * 2a1 PlanPal shows an error message that the command was called wrongly

     Use case ends.